 What is Zendesk?

-Zendesk is a customer service platform that helps businesses manage all their customer conversations.
-Think of it as the central hub for your support agents.
+Zendesk is a mature, reliable customer service platform that helps businesses manage all their customer conversations.
+As a leader in the space, it acts as the central hub for your support agents.
 It pulls in requests from email, chat, social media, and phone calls, turning them into organized tickets that your team can track and resolve.
-Its main job is to make customer interactions as straightforward as possible.
+Its main job is to make customer interactions as straightforward and professional as possible.

 What is Jira?